ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

     seq_type
       Type of sequential data set (when it applies).

-      Value can be either one of 'BASIC', 'LARGE' or 'EXTENDED'.
+      Value can be either one of 'basic', 'large' or 'extended'.

       | **returned**: success
       | **type**: str
-      | **sample**: BASIC
+      | **sample**: basic

     data
-      Dictionary containing attributes for the DATA part of a VSAM.
+      Dictionary containing attributes for the DATA component of a VSAM.

       For the rest of the attributes of this data set, query it directly with this module.